Fourth of July Events In Nashville

 • City of Franklin Fourth of July Fireworks Show July 4, 6-9:30pm at The Park at Harlinsdale Farm: Free entertainment and fireworks

-• Smyrna: Independence Day Celebration, July 3, 5-9P Lee Victory Recreation Park: Music, food, activities for the kids and fireworks!
+• Smyrna: Independence Day Celebration, July 2, 5-9P Lee Victory Recreation Park: Music, food, activities for the kids and fireworks!
 We also invite you to park at the SOAC, where there will be outdoor activities and more..
 Then once the sun goes down, get ready for one of Smyrna’s highlights of the year, the annual Fireworks show beginning at dark.

-• Red, White and Boom in Brentwood July 4, 7-10P at Crockett Park: The City of Brentwood invites you to attend the annual Independence Day Celebration, Red White and Boom at the Eddy Arnold Amphitheater in Crockett Park from 7 PM to 10 PM on Friday, July 4, 2025.
+• Red, White and Boom in Brentwood July 4, 7-10P at Crockett Park: The City of Brentwood invites you to attend the annual Independence Day Celebration, Red White and Boom at the Eddy Arnold Amphitheater in Crockett Park from 7 PM to 10 PM on Saturday, July 4, 2026.
 The Downtown Band will perform from 7-10 PM on July fourth with a break at 9 PM for the City of Brentwood’s annual fireworks show!

-• Americana Celebration July 5, 5-10P, White House, TN Get ready to celebrate summer at the Annual Americana Celebration, hosted by the White House Area Chamber of Commerce and the City of White House.
+• Americana Celebration July 4, 6-10P, White House, TN Get ready to celebrate summer at the Annual Americana Celebration, hosted by the White House Area Chamber of Commerce and the City of White House.
 This community event promises a night filled with live music, delicious eats from Food Truck Row, free family-friendly activities including games and inflatables, and a grand fireworks finale.
 Bring your blankets and lawn chairs for a relaxing, picnic-style experience as you enjoy the festive atmosphere.
 Stay tuned for the full schedule of entertainment and activities—this is one summer night you won’t want to miss.

 Can you believe how lucky we are to have so many different options?!